NiklasPhabian/dissertation/mds/C1_OCCUR.md

 # Appendix {-}

 ## RDA WGDC recommendation compliance
-OCCUR implements several of the 14 (+RDA) (+WGDC) recommendations [@Rauber2015].
+(+OCCUR) implements several of the 14 (+RDA) (+WGDC) recommendations [@Rauber2015].
 It stores queries with metadata, (+PID), and timestamps (R7, R8, R9).
 It also uses (+^UNF) to achieve result set verification (R6).
 Since (+OPeNDAP) normalizes queries by alphabetically sorting the constraint expressions, (+OCCUR) can also fulfill the recommendation to ensure query uniqueness and that a single subset is not referred to by more than one identifier (R4).
 Further, when accessing files through (+OPeNDAP), a stable sorting of the result sets can be guaranteed (R5). (+OCCUR) is machine actionable through its (+REST) (+API) (R12) and resolves to human-readable landing pages (R11), both of which allow the creation of formatted citation snippets (R10).
 Since (+OCCUR) is a third-party service, it does not address data versioning (R1) and timestamping (R2), as we see those as the repositories' responsibility.
 Additionally, a technology migration (R13) and migration verification (R14) will only be possible to be carried out in collaboration with the according repository.

 Figure \ref{WGDC} evaluates the compliance of the current state of (+OCCUR) with these recommendations.